Hidden vibrational bistability revealed by intrinsic fluctuations of a carbon nanotube

-We now discuss the potential origin of the bistable dynamics observed in Fig.~\ref{fig:switching}.
-The variation of conductance of the CNT with voltage was previously reported in ~\cite{Urgell2020} and shows a complicated pattern in the regime of bistability.
-It can be related not just to the interplay of the nanotube vibrations and the charge on the nanotube, but also to Joule heating, the properties of the contacts and the delay in the external circuit.
-This complicates development of a microscopic theory of the nanotube dynamics.
-Instead, here we propose a minimalistic phenomenological theory that leads to the observed behavior.
+The bistable dynamics observed in Fig.~\ref{fig:switching} ultimately comes from the source-drain voltage $V_\mathrm{sd}$\MD{, which pumps energy into the system.
+The onset of self-sustained vibrations due to energy pumping is often associated with the friction coefficient becoming negative, which makes the quiet state unstable.
+In contrast, in our system the quiet state remains stable.
+This can be understood if the friction coefficient becomes negative in a certain range of sufficiently large vibration amplitude. } \MD{The dependence of the friction coefficient on amplitude is called nonlinear friction.} Such friction is well-known in nanomechanics \cite{Keskekler2021,Bachtold2022a}.
+Usually it leads to a faster decay of vibrations with the increasing amplitude, that is, the coefficient of nonlinear friction is positive, although there has been also observed slowing down of the decay with the increasing amplitude \cite{Singh2016}.

-A major observation to explain is the ``hard'' excitation and collapse of self-sustained vibrations with the varying drive $V_\mathrm{sd}$, where the vibrations emerge and collapse while their amplitude remains finite and the system remains bistable.
-Such behavior can be associated with the change of the nonlinear friction force.
-The nonlinear friction force is well-known in nanomechanics, see \cite{Bachtold2022a}.
-Usually it leads to a faster decay of vibrations with the increasing amplitude, that is, the coefficient of nonlinear friction is positive, although in periodically modulated one- \cite{Dykman2019} and two-mode \cite{Dong2018} systems this coefficient can become negative in a certain range of the modulation parameters.
+\MD{There are several possible causes of nonlinear friction in our system.
+One of them is the electron-vibrational coupling.
+As electrons hop between the leads and the nanoresonator, they exchange energy with the mode.
+This leads to decay or excitation of the vibrations, i.e., to positive or negative friction, see \cite{Armour2004,Novotny2003,Fedorets2004,Mozyrsky2006,Usmani2007,Samanta2023} and references therein.
+The analyses in these papers refer to the limit of strong Coulomb blockade.
+Negative nonlinear friction resulted from the dependence of the tunneling on the vibration amplitude \cite{Fedorets2004,Usmani2007}.
+This dependence should occur in our system, too, even though the Coulomb gap is moderately hard.
+One can picture this dependence as coming from the change of the transmission of the tunneling barrier due to the strain induced by the CNT displacement \cite{Minot2003}. }